Indonesia Film

 Many of our international partners leverage our experience as full-fledged producers or production managers for Indonesia.

-For Darren Aronofsky’s Postcard from Earth, Jungle Run supported 35 foreign crew over 4 days filming inside a steaming volcano.
-Logistics included 100 helicopter sorties, 200 porters, remote catering, bespoke porta-potties, a radio repeater network and housing for a caldera-rim data center sucking up 32 gigabytes per second.
+For Darren Aronofsky’s Postcard from Earth, Jungle Run supported 70 foreign and local crew over 4 days filming inside a steaming volcano.
+Logistics included 100 helicopter sorties, 200 porters, 150 onscreen extras, remote catering, bespoke porta-potties, a radio repeater network and housing for a caldera-rim data center sucking up 32 gigabytes per second.
 Plus hazmat kit for the clouds of sulfuric acid.
 The team that filmed the NASA rockets for ‘Postcard’ said our shoot sounded like… “rocket science”.

 How do I apply for an Indonesian film permit and journalist visa?